Run Service

 completion

-If "Pending", you can run the run status command again until value is "Completed".
+If the value is Pending, you can run the run status command again until the value changes to Completed.

 jobId